Finn Kelly: Reception

 For his portrayal of Finn, Mills was longlisted for Best Daytime Star at the 2019 Inside Soap Awards.
+A critic for The Advertiser was pleased with Mills' introduction, saying "Love seeing a familiar face join Neighbours.
+Rob Mills is the latest arrival in Ramsay Street, where there are few career options other than doctor, mechanic, barista or villain.
+Luckily, Erinsborough High always needs teachers.
+Cue Finn (Mills), a handsome, charismatic chap with a some juicy secrets in his past."
+The Herald Suns Anna Brain commented "But of course no new character can be taken at face value; we soon learn that Finn carries some complicated and mysterious baggage."

 Of Mills' acting skills in the role, Bridget McManus of The Sydney Morning Herald observed: "As Flynn [sic], the new bespectacled teacher with wild ideas about bringing mindfulness into the classroom, Mills is no better or worse than any of his colleagues.
 He appears to have already mastered the skill of conducting outwardly jovial yet inwardly fraught exchanges from a cafe chair."
 In his assessment of the character, Johnathon Hughes of Radio Times found that "on the surface, handsome Finn is charming, charismatic and an excellent addition to the school".
 He went onto name Finn as "one of the nastiest characters Neighbours has ever seen" for his scheming and grooming of Xanthe.
 He also thought Finn's obsession with Elly added "more menace to his wicked agenda", and branded him a "toxic teacher".
 Hughes added, "We're not used to this level of evil in sunny Erinsborough".
 Hughes later called Finn a "psychotic villain", "power-mad" and an "arch-manipulator".

 Alison James of Soaplife dubbed Finn "too power-mad for his own good".
 Mills found himself being verbally abused in the street for his portrayal of the character.
 McManus (The Sydney Morning Herald) thought that more time should have been spent on Finn's reintroduction storyline, saying "there's a sense that Rob Mills' storyline as wicked Finn, which tonight takes a dramatic turn in the bush, deserved a bit more time.
 Instead, some reckless decisions are made without due attention to detail or diction."
 A reporter for the South Wales Echo observed that "Finn seems to be a magnet for problems" since his return.
-Similarly, Radio Times' Simon Timblick opined "after all the terrible things Finn Kelly (played by Rob Mills) has done in Neighbours, you'd think he’d be thrown in prison for a ker-zillion years."
+Similarly, Radio Times Simon Timblick opined "after all the terrible things Finn Kelly (played by Rob Mills) has done in Neighbours, you'd think he’d be thrown in prison for a ker-zillion years."
 However, Charlie Milward of the Daily Express said the redeemed Finn "has proven to be a reputable young man", whose "charismatic ways" made Bea fall for him again.